List of school attacks in China: February 2008

-On February 25, 2008, Chen Wenzhen (陈文真) broke into Leizhou No. 2 Middle School in Leizhou, Guangzhou and fatally stabbed two students and injured four others, after which he stabbed himself in the abdomen and jumped from the fifth floor, killing himself.
+On February 25, 2008, Chen Wenzhen (陈文真) broke into Leizhou No. 2 Middle School in Leizhou, Guangdong, and fatally stabbed two students and injured four others, after which he stabbed himself in the abdomen and jumped from the fifth floor, killing himself.
 The perpetrator was described as a "mentally disturbed" young man.

 March 2009

 On March 2, 2009, 40-year-old Xu Ximei hacked two preschoolers to death with a kitchen knife at a primary school in Mazhan, Guangdong.
 A grandmother and three others at the school were also injured.
+Xu was reportedly mentally disabled.

 June 2009

-On June 22, 2009, 66-year-old Li Shengguang poisoned the food of Lu Zhikun, the wife of the director of the Wenda Kindergarten, located in Huangshi, Guigang.
+On June 22, 2009, 66-year-old Li Shengguang poisoned the food of Lu Zhikun, the wife of the director of the Wenda Kindergarten, located in Huangshi, Hubei.
 However, the poisoned food mixed with that of the students, causing the death of one of them and leaving 20 others in the hospital.
 Li was arrested the following day.

 2010s

 March 2010

-On March 23, 2010, Zheng Minsheng (郑民生) 41, murdered eight children with a knife in an elementary school in Nanping, Fujian province; The attack was widely reported in Chinese media (called 南平实验小学重大凶杀案), sparking fears of copycat crimes.
+On March 23, 2010, Zheng Minsheng (郑民生) 41, murdered eight children with a knife in an elementary school in Nanping, Fujian; The attack was widely reported in Chinese media (called 南平实验小学重大凶杀案), sparking fears of copycat crimes.
 Following a quick trial, Zheng Minsheng was executed about one month later on April 28.
 Media reported a history of mental health issues, but police stated that Zheng had no history of mental illness, contradicting earlier reports.
 Zheng said that he performed the attack after being turned down by a girl and suffering "unfair treatment" from the girl's wealthy family.

 April 2010

 Xizhen stabbing

-On April 13, a mentally ill man went on a stabbing rampage at Xizhen Primary School in Xichang, southern Guangxi, killing an eight-year-old boy and an 80-year-old woman passerby.
-It was the second random attack on schoolchildren in the mainland in three weeks.
-Also injured were five people – two boys, aged seven and 12, a seven-year-old girl and a couple in their thirties.
+On April 13, at Xizhen Primary School in Hepu County, Guangxi, a mentally ill man killed an eight-year-old boy and an 80-year-old woman passerby, and injured five others people – two boys, aged seven and 12, a seven-year-old girl and a couple in their thirties.
 The knife-wielding suspect, Yang Jiaqin (杨家钦), aged 40, was detained.

 Leizhou stabbing

-On April 28, just a few hours after the execution of Zheng Minsheng in neighboring Fujian province, in Leizhou, Guangdong another knife-wielding man named Chen Kangbing, 33 (陈康炳) attacked Leicheng First Primary School, and wounded 16 students and a teacher.
+On April 28, in Leizhou, Guangdong, Chen Kangbing, 33 (陈康炳) attacked Leicheng First Primary School, and wounded 16 students and a teacher.
 Chen Kangbing had been a teacher at a different primary school (Hongfu Primary School) in Leizhou, but was on sick leave due to mental illness.
 He was sentenced to death by a court in Zhanjiang in June.
+The attack had taken place just a few hours after the execution of Zheng Minsheng.

 Zhongxin stabbing

 On April 29 in Taixing, Jiangsu, 47-year-old unemployed man Xu Yuyuan (徐玉元) went to Zhongxin Kindergarten and stabbed 29 students and two teachers after stabbing the security guard; most of the Taixing students were four years old.
 On May 15, he was sentenced to death for "intentional homicide", despite no official reports on any injured students dying.
 Internet reports, however, claimed that an untold number of the children had died.
+He was executed on May 30.